Colorado Rafting Jobs

 AAE is one of the largest Colorado whitewater rafting companies in the Arkansas River Valley as well as one of the largest outfitters in the entire state of Colorado.
 We employ approximately 4 year round positions at our company and 50 summer seasonal staff.
 At American Adventure Expeditions we pride ourselves on professionalism and excellent customer service that is surpassed by no one.
 It is our goal to provide the best guides with the best equipment and to always go the extra mile to make sure we take care of all of our customers’ needs.

 We are always looking for quality individuals to join our staff.
 Whether you have years of guiding experience or this is your first attempt at becoming an outdoor professional, we have a position for you.
-If you are an experienced guide or are interested in joining our team as a Guest Services Representative, Guest Services Manager, or CDL Bus Driver, please fill out an application on line, or print one off and mail it into:
+If you are an experienced guide or safety kayaker, or are interested in joining our team as a Guest Services Representative, Guest Services Manager, Videographer/Social Media Intern, or CDL Bus Driver, please fill out an application on line, or print one off and mail it into:

 American Adventure Expeditions